 DONNA MANCUSO, Director of Administration.
 Ms. Mancuso has been with the Authority since 1985.
 She began her career as a customer service clerk in the Babylon Office and then transferred to a position in the Engineering Department.
-In 1995, she was selected by the Members of the Board to hold the position of Secretary of the Board and she has continued to serve in that role to the present.
-In addition, Ms. Mancuso is responsible for the Authority's successful educational outreach program.
-Ms. Mancuso was appointed Director of Administration in December 2010.
+In 1995, she was selected by the Members of the Board to hold the position of Secretary to the Board.
+Ms. Mancuso implemented and is responsible for the Authority's successful educational outreach program.
+She was appointed Director of Administration in December 2010, overseeing Human Resources, Information Technology and General Services.
 She holds a Bachelor of Arts degree in Music from California Lutheran University, has completed graduate studies toward a Master of Science degree in Education, and is currently working toward an MBA in Public Management at Dowling College.

 CARRIE MEEK GALLAGHER, Chief Sustainability Officer.
 Ms. Gallaher joined the Authority in January 2011.
 She is responsible for implementing a sustainability program, including source water protection, water quality improvement, water conservation, energy efficiency, renewable energy, recycling, green buildings and procurement, waste reduction, and environmental education.
 Previously, she served as Suffolk County Commissioner of the Department of Environment and Energy, Deputy Director of Planning for Suffolk County; inaugural director of the Long Island Index, an indicators project that measures the region's progress toward improving the quality of life for all Long Islanders; headed the Nassau County Economic Development Resource Center under County Executive Tom Suozzi; and developed Sustainable Long Island's Brownfields Redevelopment program.
 Ms. Gallagher earned a Bachelor of Arts in Sustainable Development and Latin American Studies from Amherst College, a Master of Science in Conservation Biology and Sustainable Development from the University of Maryland at College Park and an MBA from the Frank G. Zarb School of Business at Hofstra University.
-Additionally, Long Island Business News selected her as one of its 40 Rising Stars Under 40, Class of 2003.
+She is also a LEED AP, BD+C.